postersw/AndersonIsland/ReadMe.txt

 		  'APNs Development iOS) which is the APN cert to be used by Pushbots to send messages to the app.
 Is is separate fromn the Development Certificate, and is not referenced by the app.
 But it is specific for my app's id.

+	ICON sizes: Note that you need lots of icons of exact size.
+To resize the icons, just use Paint and the resize button.
+	Add the icons to the solution (seems to happen automatically if you put them in the root) and config.xml.

 	Macincloud:  Start windows utilities->remote desktop to LA051.macincloud.com, then login as user901584 pw= pwd29837